Ajayacme339/Ajayacme339/README.md

      - To Build efficent,scalable and reliable real time streaming load pipeline
      - To Contribute more towards open source projects
      - To Lead and Mentor a data engineering Team
-     - To Learn How to architectect better data system
+     - To Learn How to architect better data system
 - 📫 Here's how you can reach me: [LinkedIn] (https://www.linkedin.com/in/ajay-kumar-56599626b)

 - My Certifications and Courses